Eaton Fire Lawyer Doug Boxer comforts a resident who was a victim of the Maui Wildfires at Eaton Fire town hall.

 Communities

-During the California wildfire cases, the Watts’ team provided support to 17,559 clients.
+During the California wildfire cases, the Watts’ team of LA wildfire lawyers provided support to 17,559 clients.
 Our attention to detail and dedication led to a 50% increase in client awards after reconsideration, resulting in over $3.79 billion in compensation for our clients to date.

 2017-2018 Settlement Announcement